M.Ed. in Professional Studies in Language Immersion Education

 The Core Curriculum covers instruction, assessment and implementation of dual language and immersion education.
 Courses are offered online, in the evenings, and during the summer.
 To see the curriculum requirements in detail visit the course catalog under M.Ed.
 Professional Studies and look under the subplan “Language Immersion Education”.

-School-Related Project: At the end of the program, you will design and implement an independent project, using concepts learned in our program.
+School-Related Project: At the end of the program, you can choose to design and implement an independent project, using concepts learned in our program.
 Projects typically culminate in a 20-30 page paper, resulting from approximately 120 hours of work.
+See examples of final projects.

 Priority admission deadlines: